Intent: Models & Theories

 Ekman’s research identified seven universal facial expressions— happiness, sadness, anger, surprise, fear, disgust, and contempt—recognized across all cultures.
 Mastering microexpression reading can help in personal interactions, negotiations, interviews, leadership, and even detecting deception.

-Overview of the Seven Universal Microexpressions
+Here is an overview of the Seven Universal Microexpressions.

 1. Happiness